kaby76/AntlrVSIX/doc/Trash.md

 * Parse the flie at the top of stack with the given parser type (_antlr2_, _antlr3, _antlr4_, or _bison_).

+### Pop

+`pop`

+* Pop the top document from the stack.
+If the stack is empty, nothing is further popped.
+There is no check as to whether the document has been written to disk.
+If you want to write the file, use `write`.

 ### Print

 `print`